Hamboards Review: Are They Truly Surfskates?

 Hamboards are very specialized boards for one application.
 They’re very expensive and bulky to carry around.

-While you might enjoy a Hamboards, I highly recommend that you try one before buying one.
+You might enjoy a Hamboards.
+But I highly recommend that you try one before buying one.

 How is the Hamboards Truck Built?